- DPhil (PhD), History of Art, University of Oxford

 - MSt, History of Art, University of Oxford, Awarded with Distinction

-- MA, History of Art, Aesthetics, Marylhurst University
+- MA, Interdisciplinary Studies: Philosophy of Religion and Aesthetics, Marylhurst University

 Nichole completed her doctorate in the History of Art at the University of Oxford, where she was a postgraduate fellow at Trinity College and supported by an Oxford Overseas Research Award fellowship (ORSAS/Clarendon Bursary).
-Her scholarship focuses on 19th-century British photographer Julia Margaret Cameron, as well as Paul Strand's "water pictures", particularly his Tir A'Mhurain images of the Outer Hebrides and Sicily.
-Additional teaching and research interests include the Pre-Raphaelites, 19th-century material and visual culture, and early British Symbolism, and women artists in late 19th-century Britain.
+Her current scholarship focuses on 19th-century British photographer Julia Margaret Cameron, as well as Paul Strand's "water pictures", particularly his Tir A'Mhurain images of the Outer Hebrides and Sicily.
+Additional teaching and research interests include the Pre-Raphaelites, 19th-century material and visual culture, and early British Symbolism.

-Specializes in undergraduate research support, with a particular focus on the arts and humanities; supports postgraduate, open discipline national fellowships, including the British and Irish Fellowships: Marshall, Ertegun, Rhodes, Gates-Cambridge, Churchill, Mitchell, and the Knight-Hennessy Scholar Program; research-focused opportunities including the Goldwater, Astronaut, and NSF GRFP for undergraduate candidates; and is the UChicago FPA for the Fulbright Scholar (Faculty) and Post-Doc programs.
-Additional expertise in UK/IRE graduate study opportunities.
+Specializes in undergraduate research support, with a particular focus on the arts and humanities; supports postgraduate, open discipline national fellowships, including the British and Irish Fellowships: Marshall, Ertegun, Rhodes, Gates-Cambridge, Churchill, and the Mitchell; also supports research-focused opportunities including the Goldwater, Astronaut, and NSF GRFP for undergraduate candidates; and, is the UChicago FPA for the Fulbright Scholar (Faculty) and Post-Doc programs.

 - MSW, Direct Practice Health, University of Washington